-Once upon a time having a bachelor degree was a very nice enhancement to a resumÈ.
 Once a job was landed, the degree often opened the door to promotion sooner than without one.

 Today, however, things have changed considerably.
 It’s almost impossible to find a job that doesn’t list a bachelor degree as one of the most fundamental qualifications.